Mirra History, Family Crest & Coats of Arms

 Early History of the Mirra family

-Another 300 words (21 lines of text) covering the years 1273, 1327, 1455, 1487, and 1840 are included under the topic Early Mirra History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mirra research.
+Another 115 words (8 lines of text) covering the years 1273, 1327, 1455, 1487, and 1840 are included under the topic Early Mirra History in all our PDF Extended History products and printed products wherever possible.

 Mirra Spelling Variations